MicrosoftDocs/azure-docs/articles/logic-apps/biztalk-server-migration-approaches.md

 Here are more considerations for designing your workflow naming convention:

-- Follow the Parent-Child pattern for logic apps where you want to highlight some relationship between one or more workflows.
+- Follow the parent-child pattern for workflows where you want to highlight some relationship between one or more workflows.
 - Take into account whether a workflow publishes or consumes a message.

 #### Workflow operation names